Shiryou/kiranwelle/content/creatonaut-3-guide.md

 ![image](/img/posts/lingonaut/create-a-unit.png)

 The second panel is the Units Panel.
-This lists all of your units, along with each unit's skills and the skills' unique IDs.
+This lists all of your units, along with each unit's skills and the skills' unique IDs (if enabled).
 You can also create new units and skills or delete existing ones by right-clicking on this list, as shown above.

 The third panel is the Lessons Panel.
-This lists all of a skill's lessons, along with the questions associated to them and the questions' unique IDs.
+This lists all of a skill's lessons, along with the questions associated to them and the questions' unique IDs (if enabled).
 As with the Units and Skill, you can create and delete lessons and questions by right-clicking.

 To review, a course's hierarchy is: *Unit* &rarr; *Skill* &rarr; *Lesson* &rarr; *Question*

 Be careful not to remove the last skill in a unit or the last question in a lesson, as you will no longer be able to add new ones.

-*Note: For the most part you can ignore the ID numbers shown as they should never be very relevant to creating your course.
+*Note: IDs can be enabled by using _View_ &rarr; _Show IDs_.
+For the most part you can ignore the ID numbers shown as they should never be very relevant to creating your course.
 They are an important part of protecting against naming conflicts within your course.
 If you have two units named "Basics," Lingonaut will be able to distinguish between them by using their IDs internally.
 While it's generally best to avoid naming multiple units the same, this gives you the flexibility to replace units without worrying about conflicts.*

 &nbsp;